DaveMielke/NBP/b2g/doc/UserInterface/Introduction/learning.rst

     then you're using a non-accessible browser.

 Using an `Action Chooser`_
-  Pressing Space+Dot8+h (dots 125)
+  * Press Space+Dot8+h (dots 125) for an action chooser
-    This brings up an action chooser that lists all of the actions that don't need a cursor routing key.
+    offering all of the actions that don't involve a cursor routing key.

-  Holding Space while pressing a cursor routing key
-    This brings up an action chooser that lists all of the actions that need a cursor routing key.
+  * Hold Space while pressing a cursor routing key for an action chooser offering all of the actions that do involve a cursor routing key.

   Each line shows the name of an action, followed by the key combination that invokes it.